 - Weather: It is cold as you are on top of a glacier!
 0*C – 5*C

 - Currency: US Dollar (for the gift shop)

 - Recommendations: Bring just what you need as there is no space in the helicopter.
 I just brought my small wallet and iPhone.

 - The North Face Fleece (love mine as I have had it eight years and it still looks like new)

 - Thick socks

-If you enjoyed reading, please share on Facebook or Pinterest so your friends and family can read too!
+I hope you enjoyed reading Tour of a Lifetime Landing on a Glacier by Helicopter in Juneau Alaska.
+Please share on Facebook, Twitter and Pinterest so your friends and family can read too.
 Sharing is caring!

 Love Lucy x

 P.S.
 Sign up to the mailing list and never miss a blog post and receive my Cruise Packing Checklist for a Cold Climate.
 Click here to subscribe

 (We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites at no extra cost to you).